Juba County

 Juba County is an administrative area in Central Equatoria state, South Sudan.
-It was the largest county in Central Equatoria and one of the largest in the entire region of Equatoria.
-Its county seat was Juba, the state capital of Central Equatoria and the national capital of the Republic of South Sudan.
+It is the largest county in Central Equatoria and one of the largest in the region of Equatoria.
+Its county seat is Juba, the national capital of the South Sudan.

-Its population according to the disputed 2008 census conducted by the Republic of the Sudan, prior to South Sudanese independence, was 372,413.
-In 2015, the county was turned into the state of Jubek.
+Its population according to the 2008 census conducted by Sudan, prior to South Sudanese independence, was 372,413.

-The current commissioner for Juba County is Charles Joseph Wani.
+The current commissioner for Juba County is Ustaz.
+Emmanuel.
 He was appointed vide Republic Decree by President Salva Kiir Mayardit as part of the Revitalised Transitional Government of National Unity (RTGoNU).

 Political geography

 As of 2011, the county's Payams, or sub-counties, included Bungu, Dollo (or Dolo), Ganji, Gondokoro, Lirya, Lo'bonok, Lokiliri, Mangalla (or Mangala), Northern Bari, Rejaf, Rokon, Tijor, and Wonduruba, the latter of which was administrated by Central Equatoria state.
 Former payams that became defunct before independence included Jokala, Juba, Kator, and Muniki.
 In March 2011, Juba, Kator, and Muniki payams were consolidated into Juba proper under the administration of the Juba City Council.

 The county also included part of Bandingilo National Park in its northeast.
 It borders Terekeka County to its north and Lainya and Kajo Keji counties to its south, as well as Mundri East and Mundri West counties in the state of Western Equatoria to its west, and Eastern Equatoria, namely Lafon, Magwi, and Torit counties, to its east.